MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 A given Product Specification may be exposed on the market by multiple different Product Offerings.
 To better structure and organize the Product Catalog, Product Categories have been introduced to allow the grouping of related Product Offerings.
-To make the categorizing more flexible, it is allowed to group Product Categories within a parent Product Category as well.
+To make the categorization more flexible, it is allowed to group Product Categories within a parent Product Category as well.

 ### 4.4.2.
 JSON Subschema

-JSON Subschema term has been introduced to allow defining specialization of particular JSON Schema.
+JSON Subschema term has been introduced to allow defining specialization of a particular JSON Schema.
 Specialization should be understood as narrowing the set of JSONs that are valid against the given JSON Schema.